bluekitchen/btstack/doc/manual/docs-template/how_to.md

 -   dynamically using the *malloc/free* functions, if HAVE_MALLOC is
     defined in btstack_config.h file.

 For each HCI connection, a buffer of size HCI_ACL_PAYLOAD_SIZE is reserved.
-For fast data transfer, however, a large ACL buffer of 1021 bytes is recommend.
+For fast data transfer, however, a large ACL buffer of 1021 bytes is recommended.
 The large ACL buffer is required for 3-DH5 packets to be used.

 <!-- a name "lst:memoryConfiguration"></a-->
 <!-- -->